Close-up of a person holding a CV and reviewing with pen

 • Notice period.

-• Ideal next job.
-(This could include your ideal or target job titles and companies).
+• Ideal next role (e.g., target job titles, companies).

 Back: CV help